-The connector allows the power supply and the command to the connection cable with the base panel.
+The connector, installed in the lower part of the electric panel, allows the power supply and the command to the connection cable with the base panel.

-7.3.15 Signal light NORMAL LOAD
+7.3.15 Signal light normal LOAD

 The light is green and signals that the charge on the machine is lower than the maximum payload admitted.
 The green light stays always on.